 Hearing tribunal decisions are posted online for a minimum of 5 years.

 Catch up on the latest College news and Pulse stories.

 The College provides a list of provincial and federal awards.

 In recognition of EMRs and paramedics during Paramedic Services Week.

-Check out the Council candidates, and the Election and Voting Process Overview
+Check out the Council Election Results, and the Election and Voting Process Overview.

 The College regulates all three levels of paramedicine in Alberta.